-The National Grid as it applies to Meridian 2 is explained in chapter 5.
+The National Grid, as it applies to Meridian 2, is explained in chapter 3 in the user guide section of this document.

 Figure 2.1: Link and node

 Points A and B are nodes, as they intersect with other features.
 The line A-B is the link, and, in this example, is made up of six individual line segments.